 As a comedy, the film works because the humour comes from the character dynamics and the playful teasing of a range of Dracula trademarks.
 One of the funniest moments is a visual joke involving Renfield’s welcome mat, which causes a loophole in the vampiric condition of being invited in.
-However, the film fundamentally recognises that complete servitude and the codependency that comes with that is unhealthy.
-The jokes are not at the expense of this but rather at the lengths, some will go to in maintaining this faux sense of security.
+However, the film fundamentally recognises that complete servitude and the codependency that comes with that are unhealthy.
+The jokes are not at the expense of this, but rather at the lengths some will go to maintain this faux sense of security.
 As the characters react with bafflement to each other’s circumstances, we laugh with them, creating an ironically warm feeling despite the death and blood-letting surrounding us.

 Awkwafina as Rebecca in Renfield, directed by Chris McKay.

 Through characterisation and comedy, the film’s themes become apparent.
-This is a movie that, on top of having fun with itself, is about individuality and redemption.
-Renfield’s past plays a crucial role in fueling his despair and, ultimately, challenging him to reconsider the person he wants to be.
-Through the therapy sessions, he attends, we gain insight into the narcissism that forms a character as famous as Dracula.
-It’s part of the reason we love great villains, but it creates an interesting observation of the things and relationships people latch on to in order to survive the storm of life.
+This is a movie that, in addition to having fun with itself, is about individuality and redemption.
+Renfield’s past plays a crucial role in fueling his despair and ultimately challenges him to reconsider who he wants to be.
+Through the therapy sessions he attends, we gain insight into the narcissism that forms a character as famous as Dracula.
+It’s part of the reason we love great villains, but it also reveals the things and relationships people latch on to in order to survive the storm of life.

 While never poorly written, the story is a tad cluttered with Renfield, Rebecca, Dracula and a mob plot to juggle, and that’s without the potential side plot within the police force itself.
-The film primarily focuses on Renfield, as it should, but this does mean that Cage’s scenery chewing is occasionally relegated to the background.
-As Cage was central to the marketing drive, this could result in a feeling of slight disappointment.
-Furthermore, as intriguing as its observations on codependency are, the film separates Renfield and Dracula for big chunks at a time, meaning its themes are not always pushed to the front of the picture.
+The film primarily focuses on Renfield, as it should, but this means Cage’s scenery-chewing is occasionally relegated to the background.
+As Cage was central to the marketing drive, this could lead to a slight sense of disappointment.
+Furthermore, as intriguing as its observations on codependency are, the film separates Renfield and Dracula for long stretches, meaning its themes are not always pushed to the forefront.

 Nicholas Hoult as Renfield in Renfield, directed by Chris McKay.